-The Miami Children’s Hospital neurosurgical team is renowned for its pre-surgical brain-mapping techniques.
+The Nicklaus Children's Hospital, formerly Miami Children's Hospital, neurosurgical team is renowned for its pre-surgical brain-mapping techniques.
 Electrodes are surgically implanted in the brain to help identify the source of seizures and their proximity to critical brain functions.
 Madeline’s seizures, it was eventually discovered, originated in the insular lobe, the deepest part of the brain, and were very close to key centers for speech and function of her right arm.

 Following a successful 2009 surgery performed by neurosurgeon Dr. Sanjiv Bhatia to remove the diseased tissue, Madeline, now 10, has been seizure-free and has dazzled her family with her newfound maturity.
 She is doing well in school, has no speech or physical deficits, and pursues hobbies that include art, ballet and basketball.

 “Madeline has matured years as a result of the surgery,” said Dietrich.
 “She is a completely different child who takes charge of herself and even reminds us when it’s time to turn in library books.
 We thank Dr. Duchowny and Dr. Bhatia for giving her – and all of us – a brighter future.”
 Wanting to give back, the Brownes are available to speak with other families of children with epilepsy.
 They can be contacted through the Comprehensive Epilepsy Center.

 To reach our team by email, please address inquiries to firstname.lastname@example.org